Gingerbread Black Tea is a fun way to bring the cozy flavors of winter and Christmas to your teacup!

 How To Make Gingerbread Black Tea

-- Heat the Water: In a small pot, bring 2 cups of water to a boil.
+1. Heat the Water: In a small pot, bring water to a boil.

-- Add Spices: Add the sliced ginger, cinnamon stick, cloves, and star anise (if using) to the boiling water.
-Reduce the heat to low and let the spices simmer for about 5 minutes.
+2. Add Spices: Add the sliced ginger, cinnamon stick, cloves, and star anise (if using) to the boiling water.
+Reduce the heat to low and let the spices simmer for about 5-10 minutes depending on how strong you like it.

-- Steep the Tea: Add the black tea leaves or tea bags to the pot.
-Let the tea steep with the spices for 3-5 minutes, depending on your preferred strength.
+3. Steep the Tea: Add the black tea leaves or tea bags to the pot.
+Let the tea steep with the spices for about 3 minutes.

-- Add Molasses: Stir in the molasses until fully dissolved.
+4. Add Molasses: Stir in the molasses (or muscovado sugar) until fully dissolved.
 Taste and add honey or another sweetener if you’d like additional sweetness.

-- Strain the Tea: Remove the pot from heat and strain the tea into a mug to remove the spices and tea leaves.
+5. Strain the Tea: Remove the pot from the heat and strain the tea into a mug to remove the spices and tea leaves.

 Additional Tips & Variations